 Lighter duty designs, smaller machines, and non-serviceable parts will seriously reduce the life-span of your elevator equipment.
 Be sure that the investment you make now, will continue to yield returns for many years to come.
 Speak with the experts at Rise Above Elevators, so you can have the most information about your home elevator including future modernization.

-Pros & Cons of Elevator Modernization
+Pros and Cons of Elevator Modernization

 As with anything, there are always pros and cons.
 While a major elevator upgrade is a significant investment, a well-done project will undoubtedly increase property value.
 There will certainly be a short-term inconvenience while the work is being completed, however, in the long term, less elevator maintenance will be required.
 If you are replacing costly proprietary equipment with more accessible, non-proprietary versions, you should expect lower maintenance costs well into the future.